 The Carnival Boardwalk repurposes shipping containers to resolve the issue of overcrowding in Coney Island, New York.
-This two-in-one design serves to provide further entertainment along the vacant boardwalk with a fun and accessible circulation.
+This two-in-one solution provides additional entertainment along the vacant boardwalk with a fun and accessible circulation.
 Designed for both children and adults, Program 02 is just one of many possible modular arrangements of the shipping containers.

 To explore the design opportunities of shipping containers and repurpose three abandoned shipping containers.
 While the containers must fit seamlessly into the selected site, the program should consider the limitations of the container scale and materiality.